Program day 2

 Chairman Collaborative Soy Initiative & RTRS President

 Lieven Callewaert is an agronomist with an MBA from the Vlerick School of Management in Belgium.
 He has developed his professional career in Europe in the food and feed sector.
 From 2001 to 2009, he served as CIO of Groupe Avril (formerly Glon-Sanders), a leader in the agri-food sector in France and was R&D expert for the EU Commission.
 Since 2010, he has been engaged in building strategic partnerships for GMP+ International in the area of animal feed safety and sustainability assurance (GMP+FSA) and was in charge of managing the start-up in France of ChainPoint BV, an international ICT supplier of sustainability monitoring systems.
 In 2014-2017, he was the RTRS European Representative and fulfilled missions for many other roundtables such as RSPO, Bonsucro and Textile Exchange.
-When the Alliance4Soy group was created, in June 2018, he joined RTRS Executive Committee, and was appointed RTRS Vice President in early 2019.
+When the Alliance4Soy group was created, in June 2018, he joined RTRS Executive Committee, and was appointed RTRS President in July 2021.
 He also chairs the Collaborative Soy Initiative (CSI).

 Global Quality Director at Trouw Nutrition